 The mystery surrounding Stonehenge has only deepened over time.
 Despite numerous studies and excavations carried out over the years, nobody knows exactly why it was built or what its significance was.
 Some believe that it was a place of worship or a site for astronomical observations while others argue that it had healing properties.
 Whatever its original purpose may have been, Stonehenge remains an enigma and a source of fascination for people all over the world.

 As the longest day of the year approaches, visitors flock to Stonehenge from all over the world to witness this spectacular event.
 At Stonehenge, visitors can witness firsthand some of these time-honored traditions that have been passed down through generations.
 Besides, visitors can explore the surrounding landscape on foot or by bike and learn more about the history and significance of this incredible monument.
 Or why not take part in one of the many events hosted at Stonehenge throughout the year?

 From solstice celebrations to live performances and workshops on ancient crafts, there is something for everyone at this unique destination.
 But as dawn breaks on the solstice morning, crowds gather around the standing stones to watch as sunlight filters through a narrow gap between two towering monoliths known as the “Heel Stone.”
 This phenomenon marks the exact moment when summer officially begins and is said to hold powerful spiritual significance for those who bear witness.

-If you want to Watch the summer solstice LIVE from Stonehenge, wherever you are in the world! visit ENGLISH HERITAGE ON FACEBOOK RIGHT NOW.
-Enjoy!!
+If you want to be one of the lucky ones to enjoy the summer solstice LIVE from Stonehenge, even at a distance, wherever you are in the world, visit ENGLISH HERITAGE ON FACEBOOK RIGHT NOW.